Troubleshoot Meet network, audio, and video issues as an admin

 • If you are a participant, you can ask the meeting organizer for a new meeting code.

-If the above solutions don't help, make sure meeting owners' accounts are current and not deactivated.
+If these solutions don't help, make sure the meeting owners' accounts are current.

 Users are dropped from meetings